 Deer-resistant ornamental grasses offer a number of advantages in addition to allowing you to sleep at night instead of worrying you'll awake next morning to find your whole yard ravaged by Bambi.
 They offer plant textures that contrast with most other landscape plants, many are drought-tolerant, and they offer surprising variation in color.

-Our intro covers a few of the deer-resistant ornamental grasses, with examples of short types, tall types, and another that's in-between.
-We also include a plant that looks like it should be in this group (Poaceae) and is treated as if it does but, technically, doesn't belong.
+Our intro covers a few of the deer-resistant ornamental grasses, with examples of short types, tall types, and another that is in-between.
+We also include two plants that look like they should be in this group (Poaceae) and are treated as if they do but, technically, aren't grasses.

-Hakone grass presents a "golden opportunity" to many homeowners who may be faced with one or more of the following challenges:
+Hakone grass (Hakonechloa macra) presents a "golden opportunity" to many homeowners who may be faced with one or more of the following challenges: